Recommended children's booklists sorted by age or topic

 Winner of the Smarties Book Prize Gold Award, this is a very popular choice for KS2.
 It tells the story of a small girl called Maia, who journeys down the Amazon River with her strict governess, making friends and enemies along the way.
 It is rich in descriptive language in both its depiction of the Brazilian jungle and in its descriptions of complex and cruel characters that will stay with you long after you close the book.

-Picturebooks about rivers, coasts and water
+Picturebooks about rivers and coasts

 Picturebook